PoiLson/ann-search-algorithms-part1/ReadMe.md

 - **_runAlgorithms:_** Contains functions to initialize each algorithm and start the quering proccess
 - **_silhouette:_** Contains a function to compute the silhouette for each cluster.
 Its main purpose is to evaluate the number of clusters
 - **_utils:_** Contains all functions shared by all algorithms such as functions to compute dot product, euclidean distance, L2 norm, hamming distance etc.

+## Valgrind

+We put our programm through extensive valgrind checks and it is leak free with the exeption of a few bytes allocated by OpenMP that show up by valgrind as still reachable and openMP handles them itself.